discord-net/Discord.Net/README.md

 > Note: You can only have 5 buttons per row and 5 rows per message.
 If a row contains a selection dropdown it cannot contain any buttons.

 ## Slash commands
 Slash command example how to's can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/tree/Interactions/docs/guides/slash-commands).
-If you want to read some code using slash commands, you can do that [here](https://github.com/quinchs/SwissbotCore/blob/master/SwissbotCore/Handlers/AutoMod/Censor.cs)